timmb/HarmonicMotion/to do.md

 - BUG node names cannot be reused (move sNodeNamesInUse to pipeline and make the unique check done when node added to pipeline)
 - REFACTOR make only pipeline able to create nodes
 - REFACTOR move headers to hm/
+- REFACTOR hm should be submodule of gui
 - OSC in/out between instances
 - Info display
 - Auto calibrate multiple Kinects